CSkylarL/TimiGP/README.md

 NET <- TimiGeneNetwork(resdata = cox_res,dataset = "Galon2013_Cancer",export =TRUE, path = "./")
 ```
 ### 3 Cell Interaction
+`TimiCellPair` will generate an marker pair annotations of cell pairs.
+For example, given any two different cell types, Cell A has markers a1 and a2 and cell B has markers b1 and b2.
+Cell pair A_B includes marker pairs: a1_b1, a1_b2, a2_b1, a2_b2 while Cell pair B_A includes marker pairs: b1_a1, b1_a2, b2_a1, b2_a2.
 #### 3.1   Cell Pair Annotation
 ```R
 rm(list=ls())